John Francis Dodge: Biography

 Dodge was born in Niles, Michigan, where his father ran a foundry and machine shop.
 John and his younger brother, Horace, were inseparable as children and as adults.
-The origins of the Dodge family lie in Stockport, England, where their ancestral home still stands.
+The origins of the Dodge family was earlier thought to lie in Stockport, England, where a Dodge ancestral home still stands (Halliday Hill Farmhouse in Listed buildings in Stockport), however recent DNA testing conducted by the Dodge Family Association has shown that many of the USA Dodges are in fact descended from Dodges who emigrated from East Coker, Somerset.

-In 1886, the Dodge family moved to Detroit, where John and Horace took jobs at a boiler maker plant.
-In 1894 they went to work as machinists at the Dominion Typograph Company in Windsor, Ontario, Canada.
+In 1886, the Dodge family moved to Detroit, where John and Horace took jobs at a boiler manufacturing plant.
+In 1894, they went to work as machinists at the Dominion Typograph Company in Windsor, Ontario, Canada.
 While John was the sales-minded managerial type, his brother Horace was a gifted mechanic and inveterate tinkerer.
-Using a dirt-proof ball bearing Horace invented and patented, in 1897 Dodge arranged a deal for the brothers to join with a third-party investor to manufacture bicycles.
-Within a few years, they sold the bicycle business and in 1900 used the proceeds of the sale to set up their own machine shop in Detroit.
+In 1897, using a dirt-proof ball bearing that Horace invented and patented, Dodge arranged a deal for the brothers to join with a third-party investor to manufacture bicycles.
+Within a few years, they sold the bicycle business and, in 1900, used the proceeds of the sale to set up their own machine shop in Detroit.

 In their first year of business, the Dodge brothers' company began making parts for the automobile industry.
-In 1902 the Dodge brothers won a contract to build transmissions for the Olds Motor Vehicle Company upon which they built a solid reputation for quality and service.
-However, the following year they turned down a second contract from Olds to retool their Detroit plant at Hastings Street and Monroe Avenue to build engines for Henry Ford in a deal that included a share position in the new Ford Motor Company.
+In 1902, the Dodge brothers won a contract to build transmissions for the Olds Motor Vehicle Company upon which they built a solid reputation for quality and service.
+However, the following year, they turned down a second contract from Olds to retool their Detroit plant at Hastings Street and Monroe Avenue to build engines for Henry Ford in a deal that included a share position in the new Ford Motor Company.
 By 1910, John Dodge and his brother were so successful they built a new plant in Hamtramck, Michigan.

 For ten years (1903–1913), the Dodge brothers' business was a Ford Motor Company supplier, and Dodge worked as vice president of the Ford company.
-He left Ford in 1913, and in 1914 he and Horace formed Dodge Brothers to develop their own line of automobiles.
-They began building motor trucks for the United States military during the arms buildup for World War I, and in October 1917 they produced their first commercial car.
+He left Ford in 1913, and in 1914, he and Horace formed Dodge Brothers to develop their own line of automobiles.
+They began building motor trucks for the United States military during the arms buildup for World War I, and in October 1917, they produced their first commercial car.
 At war's end, their company produced and marketed both cars and trucks.

 He was inducted into the Automotive Hall of Fame in 1997.